Get an annual AARP membership for only $9. Offer ends 12/11.

 As we mentioned in the sections above, Medicare, Medicaid, and long-term care insurance are common ways you may be able to pay for some types of senior care.

 Many people also use their assets to pay for senior care.
-You may be able to use your life insurance policy, savings, or a reverse mortgage to pay for care.
+You could use your life insurance policy, savings, or a reverse mortgage to pay for care.
+No matter how you decide to cover these expenses, planning for housing in retirement in your later years is an essential step to confidently reaching these goals.

 Comparing Your Senior Care Options and Costs